microsoft/winfile/README.md

 The help directory contains both winfile.hlp and winfile.chm.
 Winfile.hlp was in the NT4
 source tree, but does not work on Windows 10 any more.
 Winfile.chm was copied from a regular installation of Windows 98 and works on Windows 10.
-As is, WinFile.exe tries to launch winfile.hlp which fails.
+As is, `WinFile.exe` tries to launch winfile.hlp which fails.

-To create your own local branch referring to this release, run "git checkout -b <your branch> original_plus".
+To create your own local branch referring to this release, run `git checkout -b <your branch> original_plus`.

 ## Changes in master v10.0 after original_plus